 Like most of you, I have noticed the huge jump in prices at the grocery store.
 I have a trick to save money on chicken that I will share.

-I buy frozen boneless chicken breasts in bulk and get a lot of uses out of them.
-I thaw some chicken breasts half way and cut them into nuggets which I fry and store in freezer for later use.
+I buy boneless chicken breast frozen in bulk and get a lot of uses out of it.
+Straight from the market I leave out the chicken breast to thaw out 1/2 of the way and then I take a few and cut them into nuggets which I fry and store in freezer for anytime use.

 Tips for saving money on chicken as suggested by the ThriftyFun community.
 Post your ideas here.

 Our family eats a lot of chicken.
 I was buying chicken breast only when it went on sale for 2.00 or less.
 Cooking it in large batches and freezing it for future 'fast food'.

 Buy whole chicken and clean and cutup.
 Buy several of them to get a pack of prime parts like the breast at only 69 cents a lb. instead of $2.00 a pound.

 When whole chickens are on sale, I usually buy three of them, and I am cooking just for myself.
 I roast two of them at the same time, seasoned differently in the same pan.
 Only one pan to clean, eating one during the next few days.